MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 # OneDrive for Business Multi-Geo tenant configuration

 Before you configure your tenant for OneDrive for Business Multi-Geo, be sure you have read [Plan for OneDrive for Business Multi-Geo](plan-for-multi-geo.md).
-To follow the steps in this article, you’ll need a list of the locations that you want to enable and the test users that you want to provision for those locations.
+To follow the steps in this article, you’ll need a list of the geo locations that you want to enable as satellite locations, and the test users that you want to provision for those locations.

 ## Add the Multi-Geo Capabilities in Office 365 plan to your tenant